Dark Funeral (1994)

 appropriate enough, as the blood freezes in your veins, while listening.

 The next song is a cover of Von's "Satanic Blood".
-There is not much to say about this.
+There is not much to say about

-appreciated when it returns or that it is out of place and, maybe, belonged on an E.P.
+is more appreciated when it returns or that it is out of place and, maybe, belonged on an E.P.

-"Dark Are the Paths to Eternity (A Summoning Nocturnal)" returns the listener to the
+"Dark Are the Paths to Eternity (A Summoning Nocturnal)" returns the listener to

-and the melodies build a sense of tension, as you are being led toward the great unknown.
+as ice and the melodies build a sense of tension, as you are being led toward the great unknown.
 As the brilliant guitar melodies

 fade into silence, so too does Dark Funeral's true potential fade into obscurity.